-- Every effort should be made by the installer to ensure that the field installed refrigerant containing components of the system have been installed in accordance with these instructions and sound installation practices to insure reliable system operation and longevity. - Always refer to the installation instructions supplied with the outdoor unit for piping requirements.
+- Always refer to the installation instructions supplied with the outdoor unit for piping requirements.
 The suction and liquid lines must be sized in accordance with the condensing unit specifications.
-See Figure 4 (page 13) for liquid and suction line locations. - When connecting refrigerant linesets together, it is recommended that dry nitrogen be flowing through the joints during brazing.
+See Figure 5 (page 14) for liquid and suction line locations. - When connecting refrigerant linesets together, it is recommended that dry nitrogen be flowing through the joints during brazing.
 This will prevent internal oxidation and scaling from occurring. - Refrigerant tubing should be routed in a manner that minimizes the length of tubing and the number of bends in the tubing.
 It should be supported in a manner that prevents it from vibrating or abrading during system operation.
-Tubing should be kept clean of foreign debris during installation. - If precise forming of refrigerant lines is required, a copper tubing bender is recommended.
-Avoid sharp bends and contact of the refrigerant lines with metal surfaces. - Refrigerant lines should be wrapped with pressure sensitive neoprene or other suitable material where they pass against sharply edged sheet metal.
+Tubing should be kept clean of foreign debris during installation. - If forming of refrigerant lines is required, a copper tubing bender is recommended.
+Avoid sharp bends and contact of the refrigerant lines with metal surfaces. - Refrigerant lines should be wrapped with pressure sensitive neoprene or other suitable material where they pass against sheet metal edges.